 “As more and more people adopt a heart-healthy lifestyle and take medications to lower their heart attack risk, deaths from coronary artery disease are dropping,” says A. Marc Gillinov, MD, Chairman of the Department of Thoracic and Cardiovascular Surgery.

 Yet myths about heart disease and its prevention persist.
 Below, Dr. Gillinov corrects 10 common misconceptions.

 Genetics sometimes play a role in developing coronary artery disease.
-“However, 90 percent of heart disease results from harmful lifestyle choices, including poor diet, smoking and little or no exercise,” says Dr. Gillinov.
+“However, 90% of heart disease results from harmful lifestyle choices, including poor diet, smoking, and little or no exercise,” says Dr. Gillinov.

-These harmful choices can raise the level of cholesterol and other harmful fats in your blood, increase your blood pressure and cause you to develop metabolic syndrome or type 2 diabetes—all of which raise the risk of heart disease.
+These harmful choices can raise the level of cholesterol and other harmful fats in your blood, increase your blood pressure, and cause you to develop metabolic syndrome or type 2 diabetes — all of which raise your risk of heart disease.

-“If you are genetically predisposed to high cholesterol, high blood pressure or diabetes, it is very important you follow a heart-healthy lifestyle and take medications to control these dangerous risk factors, and avoid or delay a heart attack,” says Dr. Gillinov.
+“If you are genetically predisposed to high cholesterol, high blood pressure or diabetes, it’s very important you follow a heart-healthy lifestyle and make medications to control these dangerous risk factors, and avoid or delay a heart attack,” Dr. Gillinov says.

-“We used to think a large amount of good cholesterol would offset the impact of high bad cholesterol levels, but recent studies have shown this is not the case,” says Dr. Gillinov.
+It used to be thought that a large amount of good cholesterol would offset the impact of high bad cholesterol levels, but recent studies have shown this is not the case, according to Dr. Gillinov.

 “If your LDL level is very high, you will need a statin or other cholesterol-lowering drug to bring it down.
-That’s because your liver makes about 75 percent of the cholesterol in your body, and diet is only responsible for 25 percent,” explains Dr. Gillinov.
+That’s because your liver makes about 75% of the cholesterol in your body, and diet is only responsible for 25%,” Dr. Gillinov explains.